Dolores2333/Dolores2333/README.md

 </p>

 ### My Story with Finland ❄️
 Moi!
 Moi!
-I was in Finland in 2019 for the semester exchange.
-Turku is the city where I spent the most happy and memorable four months in my life.
-Hope to visit Finland again after the Covid-19 Pandemic.
+I spent my one semester exchange in Finland in 2019.
+Turku witnessed the happiest four months in my life.

 Other countries I visited in Europe are Sweden, Norway, Iceland, Baltic States, Czechia, Germany, Belgium and Italy.
 Cinnamon rolls and Glögg kind of saved my life in the dark and cold nights in Nordic Countries.